CollinCoil/llm-for-cong-hearings/README.md

 This command will install all the required packages listed in the requirements.txt file.

 # Paper and Citation
+If you use this code, please cite [citation]
 A link to the paper will be published here once it is available.
 A citation will be provided below.